-- a) The number and year of publication of this part of this standard and date of test; - b) identification of test sample and sampling procedure, if required; - c) make and model of bursting tester used; - d) test area used, in square centimetres; - e) rate of increase in volume or time to burst; - f) number of test specimens tested and number of bursts close to clamping device and number of tests rejected; - g) observation of bursting behaviour (e.g. rupture of one or both thread directions); - h) state of test (conditioned or wet); - i) any deviation from the given procedure.
+- a) The number and year of publication of this standard and date of test; - b) identification of test sample and sampling procedure, if required; - c) make and model of bursting tester used; - d) test area used, in square centimetres; - e) number of test specimens tested, number of bursts close to clamping device and number of tests rejected; - f) observations of bursting behaviour (e.g. rupture of one or both thread directions); - g) state of test (conditioned or wet); - h) any deviation from the given procedure.